 - Once approved, the School will arrange for the escrow account provider to refund the money directly to the students.

 Transfer & Withdrawal Policies

-- Students may be allowed to transfer from a course X to another course Y within the School, within 2 months of the commencement of course X, with the approval of the Academic Director.
+- Students may be allowed to transfer from a course X to another course Y within the School, with the approval of the Principal.
 A transfer fee of $600 is payable.

 - Should a student transfer from course X to another course Y, then withdraw from course Y during the 7 day cooling off period, this is treated as a withdrawal from the original course X.